Cohort 1 Grantees

 Growing Together: Enhancing School Nutrition through Farm Collaborations and Innovative Transportation Solutions in Southeast Alaska

 Petersburg Borough is an island community in central Southeast Alaska.
 The town depends on food delivery from a barge service in Seattle.
 The community also relies on seafood and wild game, both of which are features of the school lunch menu.
-The school district aims to source more food locally through a partnership with farmers and producers, and to build a regional food system through networking.
-The project will provide training opportunities for staff to learn ways to utilize produce, and will develop resources to strengthen local procurement programs in Alaska.
+The school district sourced more food locally through a partnership with farmers and producers, and built a regional food system through networking.
+The project provided training opportunities for staff to learn ways to utilize produce, and developed resources to strengthen local procurement programs in Alaska.

 Nevada City School of the Arts (NCSA)